inkstitch/inkstitch/collections/_docs/en/002-003-basic-usage.md

 If this worked well, we recommend to also read through the next page (workflow).
 Where you can get a deeper insight into Ink/Stitch and you can learn how to perform essential functions for embroidery files, like e.g. ordering objects, etc.

 If you run into trouble, contact us through [GitHub](https://github.com/inkstitch/inkstitch/issues/).
-We really like to hear about your problem, this way we can either improve the documentation or the programm itself.
+We really like to hear about your problem, this way we can either improve the documentation or the program itself.